Horror leads to hilarity in this monstrously funny take on the Mary Shelly classic.

-With Halloween just around the corner, what better way to celebrate the season by re-visiting this classic portrayal of comedy genius?
-This film is a work of pure genius, inspired, very, very, funny and very quotable.
-It has some of the most memorable scenes ever put on film and non-stop gags enough to satisfy even the most demanding of fans.
-It is without a doubt one of my favorite movies ever, and deservedly so and a sterling example of pure wit in a context that gives it even more impact.
+With Halloween just around the corner, what better way to celebrate the season than by re-visiting this classic portrayal of comedy genius?
+This film is a work of pure genius, inspired, funny, and quotable.
+It has some of the most memorable scenes ever put on film and non-stop gags enough to satisfy even the most demanding fans.
+It is without a doubt one of my favorite movies ever, and deservedly so, and a sterling example of pure wit in a context that gives it even more impact.
 We lost a real gem when Gene Wilder passed recently.

-The film is an affectionate parody of the classic horror film genre, in particular, the various film adaptations of Mary Shelley’s novel Frankenstein produced by Universal in the 1930s.
-Kenneth Strickfaden created most of the lab equipment used as props for the1931 film Frankenstein.
-With more quotable lines than you can shake a schwanzstucker at, this one never gets old; it just gets better with each viewing
+The film is an affectionate parody of the classic horror film genre, particularly the various adaptations of Mary Shelley’s novel Frankenstein produced by Universal in the 1930s.
+Kenneth Strickfaden created most of the lab equipment used as props for the the1931 film Frankenstein.
+With more quotable lines than you can shake a schwanzenstucker at, this one never gets old; it just gets better with each viewing.

-A critical favorite and box office smash, Young Frankenstein ranks No. 28 on Total Film magazine’s readers’ “List of the 50 Greatest Comedy Films of All Time”.
-It also ranks high on other lists of that sort, scoring at No. 56 on Bravo TV’s list of the “100 Funniest Movies”, and No. 13 on the American Film Institute’s list of the 100 funniest American movies.
-In 2003, it was deemed “culturally, historically or aesthetically significant” by the United States National Film Preservation Board, and selected for preservation in the Library of Congress National Film Registry.
-On its 40th anniversary, Brooks considered it by far his most excellent (though not his funniest) film as a writer-director.
+Young Frankenstein ranks No. 28 on Total Film magazine’s readers’ “List of the 50 Greatest Comedy Films of All Time”.
+It also ranks high on other lists of that sort, scoring at No. 56 on Bravo TV’s list of the “100 Funniest Movies” and No. 13 on the American Film Institute’s list of the 100 funniest American movies.
+In 2003, it was deemed “culturally, historically or aesthetically significant” by the United States National Film Preservation Board and selected for preservation in the Library of Congress National Film Registry.
+On its 40th anniversary, Brooks considered it his most excellent (though not his funniest) film as a writer-director.